Version 4.4, 1 February 2023

 Using the services

 6.2.
-You must not rely on the NHS App as the sole means by which you (or those for whom you have any proxy access arrangements) continue to receive care from your doctor or other healthcare professional.
-You should ensure in particular that you have alternative means of communicating with your GP surgery other than via the NHS App.
+You must not rely on your NHS account as the sole means by which you (or those for whom you have any proxy access arrangements) continue to receive care from your doctor or other healthcare professional.
+You should ensure you have another way of contacting your healthcare provider other than via your NHS account.

 6.3.
 If you download, print or export any of your health or medical record data, you are responsible for ensuring that such data is held securely, and we will not be liable for any associated disclosure of sensitive and personal data.

 6.4.
-In order for you to receive the intended benefits of the NHS App and services accessed, you must ensure that all data provided by you is complete and accurate.
+In order for you to receive the intended benefits of your NHS account and services accessed, you must ensure that all data provided by you is complete and accurate.

 6.6.
-If you are sharing information on the NHS App with a healthcare professional, you should make them aware that the information accessible (including any professional reference material) may not show your complete medical records and is intended to support, not replace, the healthcare professional's knowledge, experience and judgement.
+If you are sharing information on your NHS account with a healthcare professional, you should make them aware that the information accessible (including any professional reference material) may not show your complete medical records and is intended to support, not replace, the healthcare professional's knowledge, experience and judgement.

 6.7.
-The NHS App and services within it:
+Your NHS account and services within it:

 - are not a substitute for seeking medical advice.
 Always follow any medical advice given by your healthcare professionals